Organ & Tissue Donation Awareness (OTDA)

 Check out what OTDA is doing at Southern Fulton High School!

 OTDA Project Services and Curricular Materials

 The cornerstone of the OTDA curricular package is the award-winning 112-page classroom toolkit.
 Aligned with the Pennsylvania Academic Standards, this interdisciplinary teaching tool is easy to use and completely reproducible for immediate use in the secondary education setting.
 The OTDA Project hosts an annual mini grant competition for Pennsylvania secondary schools to encourage teachers to implement the OTDA Curriculum Toolkit in their classroom.
-Awards of up to $5,000 are given.
+Awards of up to $4,000 will be given for the 2018-19 school year.
 The kit contains teacher-developed lesson plans, resources, and real-life stories from across Pennsylvania.